Omgitsu/ISRU-Rocket-Sharpie-Bold/README.md

 **"Inspired" by Tom Sachs' handwriting**

-A dynamic display font useful for ISRU summercamp and beyond, featuring contextual alternates that bring the organic variability of handwritten text to digital typography.
+A dynamic display font useful for ISRU summercamp and beyond, featuring contextual alternates that bring the organic variability of Tom's Sharpie to digital typography.

 **Created by @omgitsu**
 **S/N: 2025.063.27251**